This blog post will take you through the automated tools for filtering and rebasing.

 There are often situations when missing value settings in your data set are incorrect for multiple-response questions due to respondents skipping the question.
 This can lead to the NET not being 100%.

 In the below example, there are 11 records out of 725 which have no data so we want to rebase the question out of those who actually answered it.
-This can be easily rectified via Insert > Utilities > Create New Variables > Rebase Multiple Response Data to the NET.
+This can be easily rectified via Insert > Utilities > Create New Variables > Rebase Multiple Response Data in Variable(s) to NET.
 This option will create a new rebased question at the bottom of your Pages section and provide the option of hiding the incorrect version in the prompt.

 Rebasing questions based on other questions